-SOCIAL STUDIES The Social Studies curriculum is designed to prepare students to be informed, responsible citizens who will critically engage the social sciences through the study of ideas and texts in the broader context of their impact upon social environments in order to accomplish the following goals: - to develop the skills of responsible citizenship--including voting, decision-making, and community participation. - to develop the ability to identify, compare, and contrast the defining features and inherent values of the political, social, and economic systems of the United States today and those of other periods and other peoples. - to develop an understanding of and respect for racial, cultural, and religious groups in this society and others. - to study the interaction of the natural world and developing civilizations. - to develop the ability to appreciate and adapt to the ideas and feelings of others. - to develop the ability to think critically and to express oneself logically, creatively, and persuasively. - introduce students to the various fields of the humanities and social sciences through electives offered as found below.
+SOCIAL STUDIES The Social Studies curriculum prepares students to be informed, responsible citizens who critically engage in historical inquiry, who understand seminal ideas, concepts, and texts, and who recognize the broader context of historical and current events.
+The Social Studies Department work to accomplish the following goals: - to develop the skills of responsible citizenship--including voting, decision-making, and community participation. - to develop the ability to identify, compare, and contrast the defining features and inherent values of the political, social, and economic systems of the United States today and those of other periods and other peoples. - to develop an understanding of and respect for racial, cultural, and religious groups in this society and others. - to study the interaction of the natural world and developing civilizations. - to develop the ability to appreciate and adapt to the ideas and feelings of others. - to develop the ability to think critically and to express oneself logically, creatively, and persuasively. - to introduce students to the various fields of the humanities and social sciences through electives offered as found below.
 Required Social Studies Courses: